-This Low Carb Hamburger Soup Recipe is hearty, nutritious and an incredibly easy one-pot meal.
-It's loaded with nutritious seasonal vegetables and is whole 30, keto, and paleo friendly.
+This Ground Beef Vegetable Soup recipe is hearty, nutritious, and an incredibly easy one-pot meal.
+It's loaded with seasonal vegetables and is Whole30, Keto, and paleo friendly.

 This soup can be made in under 35 minutes from start to finish.
 It's a one-pot wonder and that means less to prepare and less dishes to wash.